Brauer pairs for splendid Rickard equivalences: Introduction

 \section{Introduction}

-Brou\'e's abelian defect group conjecture is one of the hallmark conjectures of modular representation theory.
-It predicts an ``equivalence'' between a block with abelian defect group, and a corresponding block associated to the normalizer of the defect group.
-Moreover, such equivalences are predicted to induce ``local equivalences'' as well, in that for these block algebras, there are corresponding blocks associated to centralizer subgroups which are also equivalent in the same manner.
+Brou\'e's abelian defect group conjecture, one of the hallmark conjectures of modular representation theory, predicts an equivalence between a block with abelian defect group and a corresponding ``local'' block associated to the normalizer of the defect group.
+Moreover, these equivalences should induce ``local equivalences;'' for these block algebras, there are corresponding pairs of blocks associated to centralizers which are also equivalent.

-Historically, these equivalences were first predicted by Brou\'e to exist as \textit{isotypies}, a bouquet of character-theoretic equivalences called ``perfect isometries'' for pairs of local subgroups.
-However, it was suspected that isotypies were the ``shadow'' of a categorical equivalence from which all of the components of the isotypy are induced.
-Rickard refined this conjecture in \cite{Ri96} by introducing ``splendid'' derived equivalences, objects which are now known as splendid Rickard complexes.
-Splendid Rickard complexes are chain complexes of $p$-permutation bimodules which have ``diagonal'' vertices, and induce equivalences between the derived categories corresponding to the block algebras.
-The key insight of Rickard was that $p$-permutation was the correct property to require for the existence of equivalences between local subgroups.
+Historically, these equivalences were first predicted by Brou\'e to exist either as \textit{isotypies}, a bouquet of character-theoretic equivalences called \textit{perfect isometries} for pairs of local subgroups, or as derived equivalences, which then induced a perfect isometry.
+However, Brou\'e suspected that isotypies were the shadow of a categorical equivalence from which all of the components of the isotypy are induced.
+Rickard refined this conjecture in \cite{Ri96} by introducing ``splendid'' derived equivalences, which are now often called splendid Rickard equivalences.
+These equivalences are chain complexes of $p$-permutation bimodules which have ``diagonal'' vertices, and induce not only derived equivalences, but equivalences between homotopy categories of $p$-permutation modules for the block algebras as well.
+In fact, recent work of Balmer and Gallauer in \cite{BG23a} demonstrates that these homotopy categories of $p$-permutation modules admit the corresponding derived module categories as Verdier quotients.
+Rickard's key insight was that $p$-permutation is the correct property to require for the existence of equivalences between local subgroups.
 In this case, the Brauer construction, a common construction when working with $p$-permutation modules, induces the local equivalences.
 Such complexes were later extended to the language of (almost) source algebras by Linckelmann in \cite{Li98}.